jhpyle/docassemble/_docs/recipes.md

 element and then adds name-less elements to the [DOM].
 This approach preserves default values.

+# <a name="side processes"></a>Running side processes outside of the interview logic

+Normally, the order of questions in a **docassemble** interview is determined by the interview logic: questions are asked to obtain the definitions of undefined variables, and the interview ends when all the necessary variables have been defined.

+Sometimes, however, you might want to send the user through a logical process that is not driven by the need to definitions of undefined variables.
+For example, you might want to:

+* Ask a series of questions again to make sure the user has a second chance to get the answers right;
+* Ask the user specific follow-up questions after the user makes an edit to an answer.
+* Give the user the option of going through a process one or more times.

+The following interview is an example of the latter.
+At the end of the interview logic, the user has the option of pressing a button in order to go through a repeatable multi-step process that contains conditional logic.

+{% include demo-side-by-side.html demo="courtfile" %}

+This takes advantage of an important feature of [`force_ask()`].
+If you give [`force_ask()`] a variable and there is no question in the interview [YAML] that can be asked in order to define that variable, then [`force_ask()`] will ignore that variable.
+The call to [`force_ask()`] lists all of the questions that might be asked in the process, and the [`if`] modifiers are used to indicate under what conditions the questions should be asked.

 [catchall questions]: {{ site.baseurl }}/docs/fields.html#catchall
 [action]: {{ site.baseurl }}/docs/functions.html#actions
 [`depends on`]: {{ site.baseurl }}/docs/logic.html#depends on